-Why is application performance measurement necessary but inadequate?
-Because although the measurement informs us, it does not enable us to interpret or anticipate.
-The ultimate aim of an information system is to aid growth by ensuring the right decisions are made at the right time.
+Why is application performance measurement necessary but not sufficient?
+Because if the measurement informs, it does not allow to interpret nor to anticipate.
+However, the purpose of an information system is ultimately to promote development by making the right decisions at the right time.

-Imagine your trucks are stuck at the garage because they have not been authorized to leave.
-Imagine your chain of stores with each of its hundreds of points of sale wasting 10 seconds per transaction.
-Imagine your Australian employees struggling to receive the data required to make production progress because your application infrastructure (ERP, CRM. etc.) is based in Europe.
-Businesses depend on critical applications; a drop in performance or unavailability puts them in a vulnerable situation.
+Imagine your trucks stuck in the garage because their departure is not validated.
+Imagine your chain of stores with hundreds of outlets each losing 10 seconds per receipt.
+Imagine that your Australian employees are struggling to receive the data needed to advance production because your application infrastructure (ERP, CRM, etc.) is based in Europe.
+Companies depend on so-called critical applications.
+Decreased performance or unavailability puts them in a vulnerable position.

 Examples of application performance analysis

-Let us start with a simple example in the luxury goods sector.
-Like a physical store, the performance of an e-commerce site requires numerous applications to operate correctly: from in-store revenue management and the electronic payment system to the back office which manages the supply of raw materials.
-Imagine that following a successful marketing campaign your stores experience a peak in activity, perhaps resulting in the payment platform becoming overloaded.
-A good information system can identify the network fault and justify the necessary investments.
+Let’s start with a simple example related to the luxury industry.
+The performance of an e-commerce site as well as a physical store requires the proper functioning of many applications: from the management of sales in stores to the back office that manages the supply of raw materials through the electronic payment system.
+Let’s imagine that following a good communication campaign, your stores experience a peak in activity.
+This can overload the electronic payment platform.
+A good information system makes it possible to factualize the network defect and to justify the necessary investments.

-Moving on to the energy industry, the large number of sites abroad means that there is a large volume of data to process and multiple fluctuations relating to the network, as well as numerous material and non-material exchanges and therefore an infinite number of operations relating to the information system.
-How can we make sure that everything is working well on a global scale when there are networks of radically varying quality in the different geographic areas?
+Let’s continue with the energy industry.
+The plurality of international sites implies a large volume of data to be processed and numerous fluctuations linked to the network, many material and immaterial exchanges, thus an infinite number of operations linked to the Information System.
+How can we ensure that everything works well on a global scale when there are networks of radically different quality in different geographical areas?

-It is important to combine two types of measurement:
+It is important to couple two types of measurements:

-- – a network time measurement (time taken to forward a data packet to a data center in milliseconds),
+- – a network delay measurement (timing of the routing of a data packet to a data center in milliseconds),

-- – an application measurement (execution of an application script which is used to assess the user experience).
+- – an application measurement (execution of an application script, which makes it possible to evaluate the user experience).

-We start by testing network performance (in milliseconds) then refine the analysis by measuring business applications (in seconds or minutes) on flagship sites using test units which run user scenarios.
-These robots may cost money but it is here that application performance analysis comes into its own with minimum cost for maximum results.
-But more specifically, how can the user experience be assessed on 3 sites with 2 robots?
+First, we test the network performance (in milliseconds).
+Then, we refine the analysis by measuring the business applications (in seconds or minutes) on emblematic sites, using test boxes that play user scenarios.
+Of course, the implementation of these robots can represent a cost, but this is precisely where application performance analysis plays its full role.
+A lower cost for a maximum of results.
+To be more precise, how to evaluate the user experience on 3 sites with 2 robots?

 Application performance analysis: the art of deduction

-- In Tanzania, we only measure the network quality: 180 milliseconds (remember that it is 200 milliseconds in Johannesburg!)
+4. In Tanzania, we only measure the quality of the network: 180 milliseconds (remember that it is 200 milliseconds in Johannesburg!)

-- We can therefore deduce that in Tanzania, the employee executes the application scenario in (approximately) 2 minutes.
+5. We can therefore deduce that in Tanzania, the collaborator executes the application scenario in (approximately) 2 minutes.

-Using efficient applications guarantees the chance of long-term success (increased revenues, better information system between subsidiaries).
-Investing in effective application performance analysis provides you with a decision-making aid and therefore development tool.
+Relying on a high-performance application base guarantees the chances of long-term success (better sales, better information system between subsidiaries).
+Investing in a good analysis of the application performance is to have a decision support tool and therefore a development tool.
 This is the added value of the managed service offered by Maltem Insight Performance.